10 Lessons Learned From Running A Failed Viral News Site

 My name is Louie Luc and I’ve worked hard for the past four years on my viral news website which was monetized with Google AdSense.

-It featured the latest viral videos on the Internet and was targeting Portuguese-speaking audience, mainly because I’m... from Portugal.
+It featured the latest viral videos on the Internet and was targeting Portuguese-speaking audiences, mainly because I’m... from Portugal.

 I’m referring to it in the past, due to the fact that I decided to quit a few months ago.